ToastShaman/zuhlke-days-2015-talk/README.md

 * Parsley - The ultimate JavaScript form validation library
 * lodash - A JavaScript utility library
 * Ractive.js - Ractive.js is a template-driven UI library
-* A custom HTTP client inspired by Angular's $http
+* axios - Promise based HTTP client for the browser and node.js
 * store.js - localStorage wrapper for all browsers without using cookies or flash.